-The policyholders Dr. and Mrs. Solano suffered damage to their home during a hurricane.
+The policyholders, Dr. and Mrs. Solano, suffered damage to their home during a hurricane.
 Like other homeowner’s policies, the Solano’s policy imposed certain conditions prior to a claim being paid, which included appearing at an examination under oath (EUO), submitting a sworn proof of loss and allowing an inspection of the property.
 The Solanos hired a public adjuster who submitted a claim for over $200,000 in losses.
 The public adjuster and a representative of State Farm conducted an inspection of the property.
 The public adjuster also submitted several additional sworn proofs of loss that increased the amount of the indicated loss.
 State Farm requested that the Solanos submit to a EUO and also asked that the public adjuster submit to an EUO if his knowledge and opinions would be relied on by the Solanos.

 On appeal, the court agreed that participation in an EUO as indicated in an insurance policy is a condition precedent to recovery.
-However, the court distinguished this case from earlier cases in which the insurer did not provide any documents and completely failed to submit to the EUO process.
-The court noted that Mr. Solano had appeared at the EUO and answered some questions; Mrs. Solano had agreed to appear; the public adjuster provided a written affidavit in lieu of appearing; and the Solanos submitted a significant amount of documentation.
+However, the court distinguished this case from earlier cases in which the insured did not provide any documents and completely failed to submit to the EUO process.
+The court noted that Dr. Solano had appeared at the EUO and answered some questions; Mrs. Solano had agreed to appear; the public adjuster provided a written affidavit in lieu of appearing; and the Solanos submitted a significant amount of documentation.
 While the adjuster did not appear, Dr. Solano had arranged for the public adjuster to participate in the EUO.
 Further, the court pointed out that there was no evidence that Dr. Solano had the ability to compel the adjuster’s participation after the adjuster declined to submit a sworn statement.
-Because the Solanos satisfied the condition precedent of submitting to an EUO to a significant degree, the court ruled that the issue of whether the compliance was adequate to satisfy the condition was a question of fact for the jury.
+Because the Solanos satisfied the condition precedent of submitting to an EUO to some degree, the court ruled that the issue of whether the compliance was adequate to satisfy the condition was a question of fact for the jury.